theopn/dotfiles/README.md

 > For school SSH server

-Basic shell setting with some aliases and prompt.
+Basic shell settings with some aliases and prompts.

 #### Doom Emacs

 > Everything you could think of but a text editor

-I use it everyday for to-do list and project management (Org mode), file management (Dired), and Git interaction (Magit).
+I use it every day for a to-do list and project management (Org mode), file management (Dired), and Git interaction (Magit).
 But I still do not understand why it is a better text editor than Neovim (sorry Emacs users).

 #### Git